Premises Liability in Florida

 1. Determining the Legal Status of the Plaintiff/Injury Victim (Invitee, Invited Licensee, Trespasser)

 Your status at the time you were hurt at a business location or on commercial property is an essential element under Florida’s premises liability law.
 If you were a criminal trying to rob the store, for example, then Florida law doesn’t give you much right to get compensation for your injuries; certainly nowhere near the same rights as if you were an invited guest (business invitee) or paying customer.

 An injury victim could be asked to show that he or she was on the property as an invitee, licensee, or even foreseeable trespasser in order to recover compensation.

 Invitees or Invited Licensees

-Invitees or invited licensees are those people who at the time and place of the accident were invited on the premises; premises which were owned by or in possession of the defendant.
+Invitees or invited licensees are those people who at the time and place of the accident were invited on the premises; premises that were owned by or in possession of the defendant.
 You are considered to be “invited” when you enter and remain on the property at the invitation of the business owner, which can be expressed or reasonably implied from the circumstances.
 Examples here are large retail stores (Walmart, Target, Home Depot, Lowes) or grocery stores (Publix and Winn Dixie).
 See, Byers v.
 Gunn, 81 So.2d 723 (Fla.
 1955).

-Trespassers whose presence is foreseeable by the defendant may have a claim for damages if, at the time and place of the incident, the defendant who owned or had possession of the premises knew of a condition there which involved an unreasonable risk of harm to another person.
+Trespassers whose presence is foreseeable by the defendant may have a claim for damages if, at the time and place of the incident, the defendant who owned or had possession of the premises knew of a condition there that involved an unreasonable risk of harm to another person.
 If so, then that defendant will have a legal duty to use reasonable care to warn the other person of the condition and the risk involved.

 However, that duty extends only if the presence of that uninvited person is known or reasonably foreseeable by the owner or possessor while the trespasser neither knew nor should have known of the dangerous condition and risk by the use of reasonable care.
 See, Cockerham v.
 Vaughan, Inc., 82 So.2d 890 (Fla.
 1955).